Azure/az-hop/docs/deploy/index.md

     - virtual machines for self-hosted Github Action runners
   - Each `azhop` deployment will be a spoke.
     - See [define the environment](#define-the-environment) for how to automatically peer the virtual network of `azhop` with that of the hub, and for how to change the SSH port of the jumpbox.
+- When deploying a cloud-burst cluster, follow the [Cloud burst guide](burst.md)

 # Configure the toolchain
 The toolchain can be setup either locally or from a deployer VM.
 See below for instructions regarding the installation.